 Here is one instance where we would rejoice to see the book tossed at the guilty.
 The maximum the law imposes is not too much for these ruffians, most of whom have already cooled their heels behind bars.
 Tragedy is, however, that their punishment will not undo the frightful damage they did the cemetery which is now estimated to be upwards of $20,000.

 That the burned of rehabilitation or replacement should fall upon the families of the deceased and the Rodef Shalom Congregation of Homestead is harsh indeed.
 That is why we appeal again, as we did in this department last week, to people of good heart to help in any way they can to lighten the load.
-The Congregation and rabbi Jack Segal will be deeply thankful for all contributions.
+The Congregation and its Rabbi Jack Segal will be deeply thankful for all contributions.

 — June 15, 1956, The Jewish Criterion, p.
 11

-We see that another burial ground has been desecrated–a Catholic cemetery.
-10
+We see that another burial ground has been desecrated–a Catholic cemetery.10

 This time the damage was not so extensive as it was in the Homestead Hebrew Cemetery attack, but does that really matter?
 Chalk markings on the walls of synagogues and churches are low enough, but this new “thrill” is the very bottom.

 It might well be that the light sentence given the six hoodlums in the Homestead episode has made a mockery out of the gravity of their offense.
-After all, what’s another year of living at the County’s expense to most of these character?
+After all, what’s another year of living at the County’s expense to most of these characters?

 — June 22, 1956, The American Jewish Outlook, p.
 2